-Dr. Mark Hopkins is an Associate Professor in the School of Music at Acadia University in Wolfville, Nova Scotia.
-He is founding Conductor of the Acadia University Wind Ensemble, and teaches undergraduate and graduate Conducting courses, Music Education foundation courses, and oversees Wind Music performance at Acadia University.
+Dr. Mark Hopkins is a Professor in the School of Music at Acadia University in Wolfville, Nova Scotia.
+At Acadia University he is founding conductor of the Wind Ensemble, teaches undergraduate and graduate Conducting courses plus other Music Education, SoundPainting, and chamber music courses.

 A native of Toronto, Dr. Hopkins earned his Doctor of Musical Arts degree from the New England Conservatory while serving as Assistant to Frank L. Battisti, and was awarded the Gunther Schuller Medal at graduation.
-Dr. Hopkins taught music in high schools for twelve years, including seven years service as Chair of the Music Department at Upper Canada College in Toronto.
+From 2002-2005 he led ensembles and taught at the University of Calgary in Alberta.
+Dr. Hopkins taught music in high schools for twelve years, including seven years’ service as Chair of the Music Department at Upper Canada College in Toronto.
 His professional work as a Conductor spans the full range of ensembles and genres.
-He is Founding Music Director (Emeritus) of the Toronto Wind Orchestra and the Alberta Winds, freelance professional wind ensembles in Toronto and Calgary.
-Prior to his appointment at Acadia University, Dr. Hopkins lectured and conducted the Orchestra, Wind Ensemble, and Choirs at Hanover College in Indiana (1999-2002), and led ensembles and taught at the University of Calgary in Alberta (2002-2005).

 B. Ed.
 Western University

 M. Mus.
 University of Calgary

 Leave a Reply